 The Learning Support Center (LSC) provides peer focused academic tutoring for individuals and groups in General Education, Math Development, college level math, and selected Arts and Sciences courses.
-The primary emphases are promoting active learning strategies, encouraging student engagement, and providing content support.
-Academic support is provided to students who are seeking assistance with understanding course concepts and preparing assignments, along with developing an improved learning system for college which includes motivation, time management, organization, learning styles, academic engagement, and learning strategies for note taking, textbook reading, and test taking.
-Graduate and undergraduate students are carefully selected on the basis of their own academic achievement by faculty and given supervision, training, and support to serve as tutors, mentors, and academic coaches.
-Additionally, the LSC provides all NEIU students an area for learning groups and an opportunity to learn with other students.
-Appointments are strongly encouraged but students are welcome to drop in to discuss their individual academic support needs.
+Academic support is provided to students who are seeking assistance with understanding course concepts and preparing assignments, along with developing an improved learning system for college which includes motivation, time management, organization, learning styles and strategies.
+Appointments are strongly encouraged.

 Building D, D-104

-Student Disability Services provides students with physical and learning disabilities “reasonable accommodations” in compliance with Section 504 of the 1973 and the American with Disabilities Act of 1990.
-Prior to receiving services, students must “self-identify disabilities by submitting documentation based upon diagnosed need from appropriate professionals.
-The program provides services which include interpreters and translators, advising/registration assistance, note takers, reader/scribe assistance for exams, taped texts, TDY telephone access, emergency taped textbooks, and class handouts.
+Student Disability Services provides students with physical and learning disabilities "reasonable accommodations" in compliance with the Americans with Disabilities Act (ADA).
+Prior to receiving services, students must self-identify disabilities by submitting documentation from appropriate professionals.
+The program provides services such as interpreters, translators, advising/registration assistance, note takers, reader/scribe assistance for exams, and TDD telephone access.
 Students with disabilities are encouraged to visit the office before each semester starts to arrange accommodations.